nebula-plugins/gradle-metrics-plugin/README.md

 # Custom Metrics

-In some scenarios you might want to include additional metrics to your build reports.
+In some scenarios you might want to include additional metrics in your build reports.
 This is supported though integration with the [nebula.info-broker](https://github.com/nebula-plugins/gradle-info-plugin#info-broker-plugin-broker) plugin, which acts as a bridging point between plugins that wish to generate custom metrics and `gradle-build-metrics`.